 More directly related to the business bottom line, is the percentage of the target audience who use a brand.
 Strong brand penetration, as well as a high share of wallet within a category, are key to building and maintaining a profitable customer base.
 Retaining, and building spend with a given customer is always less costly than spreading sales thinly amongst an ever changing audience.

 The awareness that a brand has amongst its target audiences is clearly critically important.
 If somebody doesn’t know of a brand, it will have no position in their mind and quite probably will not be included in a consideration set.
-IBM, HSBC and Samsung have lost billions of dollars off the value of their brands in the past year, according to Millward Brown Brandz.
-They had slipped back not in awareness but in the positioning within customers minds.
+Brands can very quickly lose billions of dollars off the value of their brands in a short space of time.
+More often than not, this is caused not by a decline in awareness, but in the positioning within customers’ minds.

 The positioning of a brand is inextricably linked to brand benefits, perceptions and associations such as:

 - Relevant to the needs of the individual and their business

 - Clear and distinct from the associations with competitor brands

 - Credible and consistent across all touchpoints and experiences of the brand

 Relevance to a potential customer is at its most basic ‘do you supply the product type I’m looking for?’.
 It’s no good being a leading brand in cameras, if no-one knows you make office printers.
 A brand that has a level of awareness linked to a positioning that is relevant to the target audience is one step closer to being considered in a b2b purchase decision.
 At its most compelling, a relevant brand so strongly connects with its audience, their lives and needs, that nothing else will do.
 Ask a Manchester United fan to fly with an airline whose brand is on the front of arch rival Manchester City’s shirts and watch them squirm!